laravel-hyperf/laravel-hyperf.com/docs/docs/validation.md

 Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

 In addition, you may copy this file to another language directory to translate the messages for your application's language.
-To learn more about Laravel localization, check out the complete [localization documentation](/docs/localization).
+To learn more about Laravel Hyperf localization, check out the complete [localization documentation](/docs/localization).

 #### Custom Messages for Specific Attributes